Brunch & Batter

 • Cherry tomatoes- You could also use grape tomatoes.

-• Leeks- We will use the white and green parts.
-Make sure to rinse them very well, leeks often have dirt between the stems.
+• Leeks- Use the white and green parts.
+Make sure to rinse them very well; leeks often have dirt between the stems.
 You can swap out leeks for onions.

 • Butter- Unsalted.

-• Feta and parmesan cheese- For the filling.
-Look for blocks of feta that you can crumble yourself, rather than buying the pre-made crumbled feta.
-The taste is far superior.
+• Feta and Parmesan cheese- Look for blocks of feta that you can crumble yourself, rather than buying the pre-made crumbled feta.
+The taste is so much better.
+The Parmesan helps to keep the crust from getting soggy.

 • Eggs- Used to make the creamy quiche custard.